Kivu conflict: 2017–2021: ADF and Islamic insurgency

 On 4 February 2021, ISIS operatives exchanged fire with Congolese soldiers in the Rwenzori region, on the border between the Democratic Republic of Congo and Uganda.
 Three soldiers were killed and several others were wounded.
 The other soldiers fled.
 ISIS operatives seized vehicles, weapons and ammunition.

 On 22 February 2021, the Italian ambassador to DR Congo Luca Attanasio, an Italian law enforcement official and a driver were killed in an attack on a UN convoy near the town of Kanyamahoro, 16 kilometers north of Goma.

 On 26 February 2021, IS operatives killed at least 35 Congolese soldiers and wounded many more after a Congolese army force approached IS positions in Losilosi, in the Beni region.

 On 6 March 2021, IS militants attacked Congolese forces in a village in the Irumu region.
 During the attack, at least 7 soldiers were killed and the rest fled.
 IS operative seized weapons and ammunition.

 On 31 March 2021, ADF militants linked to ISIS, massacred 23 civilians after attacking a village in the Beni region.

-On 9 April 2021, two civilians trucks transporting Christian civilians were targeted by ISIL gunfire southeast of Beni.
+On 9 April 2021, two civilian trucks transporting Christian civilians were targeted by ISIL gunfire southeast of Beni.
 5 of the passengers were killed.
 A Congolese soldier was also shot dead in the area on the same day.

 On 23 April 2021, Congolese army camps were targeted by ISCAP militants in the Oicha region.
 One Congolese soldier was killed in the attacks.

 On 30 April 2021, president Felix Tshisekedi declared a "state of siege" over the province of North Kivu that went into effect on 6 May.
 The state of siege will last for 30 days in which the province will be under military rule.

 On 5 May 2021, the FARDC attacked and captured the village of Nyabiondo from APCLS.
 During the fighting a woman was wounded.

 On 24 May 2021, ISIS operatives attacked a Congolese army camp near Kanjabai Prison, in the Beni region, about 50 km west of the Congo-Uganda border.
 Two soldiers were killed in the exchange of fire.
 ISIS operatives set fire to the camp.

 On 29 June 2021, two Congolese soldiers were killed after ISCAP attacked their positions in the Ituri region.

 On 29 July 2021, ISCAP militants attack a convoy of Christian civilians on the Ituri-Beni highway, killing one civilians and destroying 6 vehicles.

 On 9 August, ISIL forces took control of the villages of Mavivi and Malibungo in the Ituri region, killing at least one Congolese soldier and capturing 3 others.

 On 13 September, ISCAP forces attacked a village in the Ituri region, burning down the homes of several Christians and executing at least one Congolese soldier.

-2022: M23 resurgence
+2022–present: M23 resurgence

 From 28 March 2022, the M23 Movement launched a new offensive in North Kivu, allegedly with Rwandan and Ugandan support.
 The offensive resulted in the displacement of tens of thousands of refugees, while the rebels had been able to capture some territory by June.